 “We first discovered the death cap in Vancouver in 2008,” said Paul Kroeger with the Vancouver Mycological Society.
 “Given the trees they live in were planted in the 1960s and 70s, we are seeing more and more appear every year and we believe that trend will continue.”

 Kroeger says death cap mushrooms first appeared in BC in the Victoria area and the Fraser Valley, and more recently in and around Vancouver.

-Nobody has died from a BC death cap mushroom.
 There are many other varieties of wild mushrooms that are less toxic than death caps but can also cause severe illness.